 I am passionate and optimistic about sports and the fascinating backstory each team, player and coach have.
-I am a former collegiate wrestler looking to stay in touch with sports after losing my wrestling career to a car crash that left me financially crippled for the time being.
+I am a former collegiate wrestler looking to stay in touch with sports after losing my wrestling career to a car crash that left me financially hindered for the time being.
 I'm looking for an entry-level job once I graduate in May 2020, preferably something to do with radio/TV sports shows.

 I carry a strong bond with sports.
 They helped me turn everything around growing up whether if I was watching or participating.
 I don't believe I've been more excited than I was as a child watching Dexter McCluster run a punt back for a score against the San Diego Chargers on Monday Night Football in 2010.
 Watching DMC run through the rain while the fans erupted was amazing, but what hooked me was the voice of Mitch Holthus.
 "TOUCHDOWN, KAN-SAS CITY" is quite infectious.

 After listening to Holthus belt "Kansas City's got that football!" during a Tamba Hali strip-sack of Broncos quarterback Kyle Orton during week 13 of the 2010 NFL season, I knew I needed to find my way into this career field — just like how Hali found his way into that backfield.